MGhait/ci-cd-project/md-notes/get-started.md

 `fromJSON(value)`

  Returns a JSON object or JSON data type for `value`.
 You can use this function to provide a JSON object as an evaluated expression or to convert any data type that can be represented in JSON or JavaScript, such as strings, booleans, null values, arrays, and objects.

+---

+### needs

+need is a job dependency that define the workflow of the `jobs` as shown in the demo example in [basics needs file](../.github/workflows/13-basics-needs.yml) we can't test if the bulid fails and we can't deploy if the test fail so we use the `needs` in jobs scope. we can make same consept with `steps` using `if:`

+---